esc-group4/ESC-Backend/README.md

 # ESC-Backend

-warning! //
+warning! \
-MySQL.session.sql is created for MSSQL Server, some terms such as IDENTIFY (AUTO_INCREMENT) might defer
+MySQL.session.sql is created for MSSQL Server, some terms such as IDENTIFY (AUTO_INCREMENT) might defer.